Yes, we do COVID-19 Testing for Travel

 Travelling soon?
-We perform COVID-19 testing for anyone requiring a test result for their essential travel.
+We perform COVID-19 testing for anyone requiring a test result for their travel.
 Our testing capabilities includes the PCR test as well as the additional IgM test which his required in some countries.
-Now also performing Rapid Testing for IgM and Antigen.
+Now also performing Rapid Testing for Antigen.

 - We have no control on how quickly LifeLabs does your test.
 We cannot speed it up.
 We cannot make sure we get it back in a specified amount of time.
 We cannot guarantee your results will be available by a specific date.